 - Identification of the person, location, and what possessions need to be searched

 Let’s say, for example, an officer pulls someone over and asks to search their vehicle.
-They must have probable cause to search the car; for example, he or she claims that they detect the scent of marijuana in the car.
+They must have probable cause to search the car; he or she may claim, for example, that they detect the scent of marijuana in the car.
 Officers can even reason that the driver simply looks suspicious.
-There is little time for the officer to obtain a warrant and thus they feel compelled to act quickly on any inkling of suspicion.
+There is little time for the officer to obtain a warrant, and thus they feel compelled to act quickly on any inkling of suspicion.
 They will proceed by asking the driver if they can search the vehicle, or masking the request by making it sound like they are telling the driver that they are going to conduct a search.